Battle of Dorylaeum (1147): Running battle

-Aftermath and estimation of crusader losses
+Aftermath

 On regaining lands under firm Byzantine control Turkish attacks ceased.
-The failure of the crusaders was partly blamed on Byzantine treachery by the contemporary chronicler William of Tyre, the Greek guides and local population were accused of being in league with the Seljuks.
-However, convincing evidence or motivation for this scenario is lacking, though the Byzantine emperor, Manuel I, had hurriedly arranged a peace treaty with the Seljuk sultan.
+The failure of the Crusaders was partly blamed on Byzantine treachery by the contemporary chronicler William of Tyre; the Greek guides and local population were accused of being in league with the Seljuks.
+However, convincing evidence or motivation for this scenario is lacking, though the Byzantine Emperor Manuel I had hurriedly arranged a peace treaty with the Seljuk sultan.
 German losses are difficult to estimate, William of Tyre stating that only a remnant of the army was left.
-Of the 113 named men in the army, 22 are recorded to have died on the crusade, 42 to have survived and 49 are unaccounted for.
-However, the named men would have been of the knightly and noble class, who, being better armoured and provisioned than the infantry, were more likely to survive.
+Of the 113 named men in the army, 22 are recorded to have died on the crusade, 42 survived and 49 were unaccounted for.
+However, the named men would have been of the knightly and noble class, who being better armoured and provisioned than the infantry were more likely to survive.
 The detailed fate of a significant proportion of the German army shows that the notion of it being completely destroyed near Dorylaeum is untenable.
-Nicolle states that the 'professional core' of Conrad's army, i.e. the knights and other cavalry, remained "largely intact", though with shaken morale.
+Nicolle states that the 'professional core' of Conrad's army, i.e. the knights and other cavalry, remained largely intact, though with shaken morale.

-The Germans subsequently joined forces with the French crusaders, led by Louis VII of France, at Nicaea, before proceeding along the coastal route around western Anatolia.
+The Germans subsequently joined forces with the French Crusaders, led by Louis VII of France, at Nicaea before proceeding along the coastal route around western Anatolia.
 The joint forces came under renewed Seljuk attack, and Conrad and the elite of his force took ship at Ephesus.
 Conrad returned by sea to Constantinople, where he was reconciled with the Byzantine emperor.
-The remainder of the German crusaders, in company with the French, moved on to Attalia, some were then shipped to Antioch.
+The remainder of the German crusaders, in company with the French, moved on to Attalia, where some were shipped to Antioch.
 Of those who attempted the overland route to Antioch there is no accurate record of the number of survivors.
-Manuel I later provided ships to take Conrad and his entourage to Palestine.
+Manuel later provided ships to take Conrad and his entourage to Palestine.
 The Second Crusade eventually failed in its attempt to take the city of Damascus.

 The anonymous German author of Annales Herbipolenses, a native of Würzburg, speaks of meeting many returned soldiers, presumably of the wealthier section of the army.
 They had been captured by the Turks, and had been ransomed by, or through the mediation of, the Armenians of Cilicia.